Featured Image: Unsplash/Glenn Carstens-Peters

 Ranging from smaller to larger ones, there are several businesses that keep conducting regular surveys to reach out for multiple market insights.
 And the best way to do that is running your survey on social media platforms.

 A recent report on businesses and social media suggest that more than 70% of small businesses use social media.
 For example, Sugarplum Studio offers cake-decorating workshops and parties in South Jersey.
+CakeFlix also offers a variety of baking and cake decorating courses for amateur and professional cake artists.
 Where do they get massive customers from?
 90% of the visitors on their website come from Facebook.